benpeart/water-temperature-sensor/README.md

 This is a relatively simple IOT sensor I put together to monitor the temperature of the water coming from my outdoor wood boiler.
 The temperature probe monitors the temperature every 60 seconds and sends it to my Home Assistant server via ESPHome (or MQTT).
+I run ESPHome in a docker on the same server running Home Assistant.
+See the enclosed docker-compose.yml.

 ## Home Assistant